 1.Prevention - It is better to prevent waste than to treat or clean up waste after it has been created.

-2.Atom Economy - Synthetic methods should be designed to maximize the incorporation of all materials used in the process into the final product.
+Click chemistry can do a good job in here since the reaction is addition and high-yielding.2.Atom Economy - Synthetic methods should be designed to maximize the incorporation of all materials used in the process into the final product.

 Click chemistry is particularly good at this.